 Reaching the Summer Throngs

-Every summer, Laguna Beach is a destination for sun seekers, who flock to its beaches, and arts enthusiasts, who come to visit the town’s galleries and arts festivals.
-Each summer, these visitors, who numbered 6 million annually but whose trips peak from June to August, could be found “circling” the city’s system of on-street parking and off-street lots for parking spaces.
+Every summer, Laguna Beach is a destination for sun seekers who flock to its beaches and arts enthusiasts who come to visit the town’s galleries and arts festivals.
+Visitors numbered 6 million annually, with a tourism peak from June to August.
+During these months, cars circled the city’s system of on-street parking and off-street lots, searching for empty spots.
 The quest for parking translated into congested traffic all over town.

 The goal of our first phase of work was to reach visitors with information about the parking app before they reached Laguna Beach.
 The app would help them find open parking without touring the city looking for a space, giving them more time to enjoy their destination and reducing traffic congestion at the same time.

-We used a multi-pronged approach to promote the Laguna Beach Parking app among tourists and visitors:
+Our multi-pronged approach to promoting the Laguna Beach Parking app included: